 “Federal Funds Effective Rate” means, for the relevant determination date the rate opposite the caption “Federal Funds (Effective)” as set forth in the weekly statistical release designated as H.15 (519), or any successor publication, published by the Board of Governors of the Federal Reserve System.

-“Material Adverse Change” means (a) with respect to Party A, its Credit Support Provider’s Credit Rating is below “BBB-” by S&P or its Credit Support Provider fails to have a Credit Rating from S&P.
+“Material Adverse Change” means (a) with respect to Party A, its Credit Support Provider’s Credit Rating is below “BBB-” by S&P or its Credit Support Provider fails to have a Credit Rating from S&P and (b) with respect to Party B, an Additional Termination Event.

 “Moody’s” means Moody’s Investors Service, Inc. or its successor.